 Minn.
 Stat.
-PUBLIC INDEBTEDNESS Workpaper Section Yes No Reference § 475.755 O. EMERGENCY DEBT CERTIFICATES (For cities, towns, and counties) - If at any time during a fiscal year the receipts of a local government (a statutory or home rule charter city, a town or a county) are reasonably expected to be reduced below the amount provided in the local government's budget when the final property tax levy to be collected during the fiscal year was certified and the receipts are insufficient to meet the expenses incurred or to be incurred during the fiscal year, the governing body of the local government may authorize and sell certificates of indebtedness to mature within two years or less from the end of the fiscal year in which the certificates are issued. from the end of the risear year in which the certificates are issued. - The maximum principal amount of the certificates that it may issue in a fiscal year is limited to the expected reduction in receipts plus the cost of issuance.
+PUBLIC INDEBTEDNESS Workpaper Section Yes No Reference § 475.755 O. EMERGENCY DEBT CERTIFICATES (For cities, towns, and counties) - If at any time during a fiscal year the receipts of a local government (a statutory or home rule charter city, a town or a county) are reasonably expected to be reduced below the amount provided in the local government's budget when the final property tax levy to be collected during the fiscal year was certified and the receipts are insufficient to meet the expenses incurred or to be incurred during the fiscal year, the governing body of the local government may authorize and sell certificates of indebtedness to mature within two years or less from the end of the fiscal year in which the certificates are issued. - The maximum principal amount of the certificates that it may issue in a fiscal year is limited to the expected reduction in receipts plus the cost of issuance.
 The certificates may be issued in the manner and on the terms the governing body determines by resolution.
 A. If emergency debt certificates were issued, was the maturity date within two years of the end of the fiscal year in which they were issued?
 B. Was the principal amount of the certificates limited to the expected reduction in receipts plus the cost of issuance?
 C. Did the governing body of the local government levy taxes for the payment of principal and interest on the certificates in accordance with section 475.61?
 D. To the extent that the local government issued certificates under Minn.
-Stat. § 475.777 to fund an unallotment or other reduction in its state aid, did the local government not use a special levy for the aid reduction under section 275.70, subd.
-5 (22), or a similar or successor provision?
+Stat. § 475.755 to fund an unallotment or other reduction in its state aid, did the local government not use the special levy authority for aid reduction under section 275.70, subd.
+5 (22), or a similar or successor provision; and Did it instead use the special levy authority for the repayment of indebtedness under Minn.
+Stat. § 275.70, subd.
+5, clause (2), in order to levy under Minn.
+Stat. § 475.61 to fund repayment of the certificates with a levy that is not subject to levy limits?